-In 2020, I continued my extensive research on Disney vacations which included the Disney College of Knowledge, meaning I can now plan your Disney vacation
+This year, I continued my extensive, lifelong, research on Disney vacations, which included the Disney College of Knowledge, meaning I can now plan your Disney vacation.

 Here’s what we found: